justy/pacman/README.markdown

 ###Usage:

-You provide it with:
+You provide it wit h:

 1. The url of a feed to injest
-2. The name of a mappings file 'foo' that will be found in /mappings/foo.json
+1. The name of a mappings file 'foo' that will be found in /mappings/foo.json
-3. The key for the desired array to injest
+1. The key for the desired array to injest

 For example: